zahrag/BIOSCAN-1M/README.md

 The second set of experiments specifically targeted the Order Diptera and aimed to classify its members into 40 families, which constitute a significant portion of the order.

-To train the model on classification task using a baseline model run setting the name of experiments:
+To train the model on a classification task using a baseline model, you can run the following command, setting the name of the experiment:
 ```bash
 python main.py --loader --train --data_format hdf5 --exp_name small_insect_order
 ```
+Both the folder and HDF5 data formats are supported, making it convenient to conduct experiments using dataset packages.

 ###### <h3> Requirement
 The requirements file used to run experiments is available in the requirement.txt.